 As a foster carer to 5-year-old twins, I am always looking for ways to help improve their education.
 As they are slightly behind their classmates in school I am always looking at new toys, books and anything else educational to help them, especially during the long Summer holiday while they are not at school (education is very important and should not be forgotten during holiday periods).

-So, over the past few weeks we have been using a mixture of books, flashcards, toys, games, electronic devices and apps (and will continue using them through the 6 weeks school holiday and beyond).
+So, over the past few weeks we have been using a mixture of books, flashcards, toys, games, electronic devices and apps to provide fun ways to support their education (and will continue using them through the 6 weeks school holiday and beyond).

 Oxford Reading Tree Songbirds Phonics by Julia Donaldson